hyperledger/anoncreds-rs/docs/design/w3c/spec.md

 presentation:

 * Generate an W3C AnonCreds presentation, with all it’s privacy-preserving power and predicates
-* Present the VC using one of Integrity Proof Signatures
+* Present the VC using one of non-AnonCreds Integrity Proof Signatures

 ```
 {